 Expertise: Chinese economy & business environment

-Beginning with her first visit to China in 1976, Penelope Prime has over 40 years of experience studying and working within Chinese culture and the dynamic Chinese economy.
+Beginning with her first visit to China in 1976, Dr. Prime has more than four decades of experience studying the dynamic Chinese economy.
 After majoring in Chinese studies and studying Mandarin as an undergraduate, she earned a Ph.D. in economics at the University of Michigan.
 She was one of the first U.S. graduate students to visit China for dissertation research after the U.S. and China normalized relations.

-Dr. Prime’s experience includes directing study abroad programs, taking over 400 students to China; conducting field research in China, Taiwan and Hong Kong; traveling across most of China and living in Nanjing and Beijing for extended periods of time; analyzing China’s economy for the Center for International Research at the U.S. Bureau of the Census from 1991-1998; and working with companies on China strategy, business environment, negotiations and cultural understanding.
+Dr. Prime’s experience includes directing study abroad programs, taking over 400 students to China; conducting field research in China, Taiwan, and Hong Kong; traveling across China and living in Nanjing and Beijing for extended periods of time; analyzing China’s economy for the Center for International Research at the U.S. Bureau of the Census from 1991-1998; and working with companies on China strategy, business environment, negotiations, and cultural understanding.

 Her articles have been published in Growth & Change, Economic Development Quarterly, Applied Economics, Economic Development and Cultural Change, China Economic Review, The Chinese Economy, Pacific Economic Review, Osaka Economic Papers, and Business Economics, among others.
-She serves on the editorial boards of China Economic Review and Eurasia Geography & Economics, and has received numerous grants, including from the American Council of Learned Societies, the National Academy of Sciences Committee on Scholarly Communications with the PRC, and the Alfred P. Sloan Foundation.
+She serves on the editorial boards of China Economic Review and Eurasia Geography & Economics, and Routledge’s China Belt and Road Initiative project, and has received numerous grants, including from the American Council of Learned Societies, the National Academy of Sciences Committee on Scholarly Communications with the PRC, and the Alfred P. Sloan Foundation.

 In 2001, Dr. Prime launched the China Research Center.
-This non-profit organization is a center of expertise on contemporary China whose mission is to promote research and education about greater China.
-Dr. Prime is also on the Research Board of the ICA Institute, which focuses on the development and interactions of India, China and America.
-She serves as a board member for the Georgia China Alliance and is a member of the National Committee for U.S.-China Relations.
+This non-profit organization is a center of expertise focusing on contemporary China, whose mission is to promote research and education about greater China.
+Dr. Prime is also a member of the National Committee for U.S.-China Relations.